MicrosoftDocs/architecture-center/docs/guide/hpc/autodesk-vred-core-content.md

-This article briefly describes the steps for running the [Autodesk VRED Core](https://www.autodesk.in/products/vred/overview?term=1-YEAR&tab=subscription&plc=VRDSRV) application on a virtual machine (VM) that's deployed on Azure.
+This article briefly describes the steps for running the [Autodesk VRED Core](https://www.autodesk.in/products/vred/overview?term=1-YEAR&tab=subscription&plc=VRDSRV) application on a virtual machine (VM) deployed on Azure.
 It also presents the performance results of running Autodesk VRED Core on Azure.

-VRED Core targets new workflows and connects you with your data anytime, anywhere, through the Cloud and streaming.
+VRED Core targets new workflows and connects you with your data anytime, anywhere, through the cloud and while streaming.
 VRED Core:

-- Provides scalable ray tracing capabilities that allow full flexibility to scale GPU and CPU rendering needs, according to hardware setup.
+- Provides scalable, ray tracing capabilities that allow full flexibility to scale GPU and CPU rendering needs, according to hardware setup.
-- Enables streaming of high-quality VRED real-time renderings on any device, for management reviews and for internal or customer-facing visualization systems.
+- Enables streaming of high quality, VRED real-time renderings on any device, for management reviews and for internal or customer-facing visualization systems.
 - Integrates with existing rendering systems.
-You can also customize it for your specific needs and extend where additional functionality is needed.
+You can also customize it for your specific needs and extend where more functionality is needed.

 VRED Core is primarily used by automotive designers and digital artists, technical surfacing specialists, visualization specialists, lighting engineers, perceived quality specialists, virtual reality specialists, digital marketing professionals, and CGI artists.

 ## Why deploy Autodesk VRED Core on Azure?

+VRED Core provides:

 - Modern and diverse compute options to align to your workload's needs.
-- Running in the cloud reduces capital expenditure (CapEx) and lead time associated with acquiring on-premises infrastructure.
+- The ability to run in the cloud, which reduces capital expenditure (CapEx) and lead time associated with acquiring on-premises infrastructure.
 - Rapid provisioning.
 - Strong GPU acceleration, with increased performance as GPUs are added.